microsoft/fast/specs/data-grid/data-grid.spec.md

 - `cellTemplate`:  Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use for data cells of this column.

 - `hasInternalFocusQueue`: Indicates whether the cell has in internal focus queue.
 This should be set to `true` for cells that host controls that need to use arrow keys or have multiple focusable internal elements.
-When the user hits the Enter or F2 key the element specified by the `focusTargetCallback` function will be focused (see keyboard interactions descrived [here](https://w3c.github.io/aria-practices/#grid).).
+When the user hits the Enter or F2 key the element specified by the `focusTargetCallback` function will be focused (see keyboard interactions descrived [here](https://w3c.github.io/aria-practices/#grid)).

--`focusTargetCallback`: Callback function that takes the cell node as a parameter and returns the `HTMLElement` to focus in a custom cell.
+- `focusTargetCallback`: Callback function that takes the cell node as a parameter and returns the `HTMLElement` to focus in a custom cell.
 This enables authors to direct focus in a custom cell with interactive elements.
 When `hasInternalFocusQueue` is false this function is called when the cell is first focused to immediately move focus to a cell element, for example a cell that contains a button could move focus directly to the button when focused.
-When hasInternalFocusQueue is true this function is called when the user hits Enter or F2
+When hasInternalFocusQueue is true this function is called when the user hits Enter or F2.

 Authors can hook up custom events to html elements within cell templates in order to enable user interaction with grid data.